 “It is not the smallest island; it still takes around nine days to walk edge to edge.
 But yes, it is not the biggest of islands.
 But more importantly, it used to be inhabited by powerful mystics.
 They transformed this seemingly dull island into one of intrigue.
 Originally the only thing of significance on this island was the large inert crystals.
 Crystals they altered.”

 Fain pulled out a small gem from around his neck, wrapping a hand around it like someone trying to shield a small flame from wind; he chanted.
 After a moment, the crystal started to leak water out of every surface it had.

 “Not much from a small fragment true, but this is but a tiny shard which peeled off a colossal one buried under our camp.”

 “Is that how you get the water for the camp?”

 “Yes, it is the reason we built the camp where we did.
-It is how we can keep everyone alive from the middle of the desert.
-Don’t take those words so seriously, we are not in the center.”
+It is how we can keep everyone alive in the middle of the desert.
+Don’t take those words so seriously; we are not in the center.”

 “Are we not at risk of these beasts?”

 “Oh no, we are very much at their mercy and the other monstrosities that the mystics made.
 That is why we are paid so highly out here; we could be swallowed any day and replaced the next.
 But besides the great pay, there is one other incentive to take on this job.
 On our days off, we are free to explore this island.
 Recovering the artifacts that the mystics left behind, I have raised more than a little coin from these; I even kept one or two for myself.
 Giving me quite the advantage over others in the desert.”

 “Like a stone that gives you unlimited water?”